Blog>Trade>Starting a Business>How to check someone's right to work in the UK

 1. Check an applicant's documents manually

-To check someone’s right to work manually, make sure the documents are valid, not expired, unless it’s a British or Irish passport.
-The documents must also be original – not copies.
+To check someone's right to work manually, ensure the documents are valid and not expired, unless it's a British or Irish passport.
+The documents must also be original - not copies.

 What documents are acceptable?

-You can find a full list of acceptable documents for conducting a manual right to work check here.
+GOV.UK provides an employers’ guide to right to work checks.
+This includes a full list of acceptable documents for conducting a manual right to work check.

 What to check?

-You must process people’s personal data in a responsible way.
-Read our guide to data protection laws.
+You must process personal data in a responsible way.
+Read our guide to data protection laws for more information.

 2. Check an applicant's right to work online using a share code